This article is part of a series.

 of the Model-View-Controller pattern.

-TL;DR: a View is a re-usable class which holds the UI elements of your app’s current screen.
+TL;DR: a View is a re-usable class that holds the UI elements and the corresponding UI logic for a specific screen in your app.

 Creating our first View